All About Bichon Frise Dogs

 • Slicker Brush– also helps remove mats.
 This slicker brush has soft bristles and an ergonomic design, so that it will be easy on you.
 It has a 10 year guarantee.

-• A Comb for the Undercoat– Use a comb for your dog’s undercoat and it will help you work through mats, tangles, or stubborn knots in his coat.
+• A Comb for the Undercoat– Use a rake for your dog’s undercoat and it will help you work through mats, tangles, or stubborn knots in his coat.
 Your dog’s undercoat will always require some attention.
 But you’ll also have to be careful not to damage his delicate skin.

 • Grooming Scissors – You’ll need grooming scissors with rounded ends, to prevent injury to your dog’s eyes and ears.